AG_Object

 AG_RegisterNamespace

-example, Agar registers its own namespace using:
+URL.
+For example, Agar registers its own using:

-AG_RegisterNamespace("Agar", "AG_", "http://libagar.org/");
+AG_RegisterNamespace("Agar", "AG_", "https://libagar.org/");

-Once the namespace is registered, it is possible to specify
+Once the namespace is registered, it is possible to

-inheritance hierarchies using the namespace format:
+specify inheritance hierarchies using the partitioned

 Agar(Widget:Button):MyLib(MyButton)